 Atlanta is a decidedly white-collar city, with fully 88.70% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Atlanta is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Atlanta who work in management occupations (14.28%), sales jobs (11.08%), and business and financial occupations (9.56%).

 Also of interest is that Atlanta has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Atlanta is also a city of artists.
 Atlanta has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Atlanta’s character.

-A relatively large number of people in Atlanta telecommute to their jobs.
-Overall, about 8.14% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 8.14% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.